tevador/RandomX/doc/design.md

 The ISWAP_R instruction can be performed efficiently by CPUs that utilize register renaming.

-The COND instructions use the common condition flags that are supported by most CPU architectures.
-Conditional execution is used to avoid branches.
+The COND instructions add branches to RandomX programs and also use the common condition flags that are supported by most CPU architectures.

 ### Memory access